A spectacular setting

 Steeped in history

 An orangery – a very large conservatory – was added where hothouse flowers and fruits could be grown.
 A castellated gateway with monumental iron gates, a castellated garden gate, drum tower, screen wall and an extensive raised terrace enclosing the forecourt were all added.
-Extensive garden grounds were also laid out and St. Serfs Chapel was built around 1870.
+Extensive garden grounds were also laid out and St. Serfs Chapel was built in 1871.

 The castle was unoccupied for nearly 40 years so substantial repairs and refurbishment were needed by its present owners.
 However many of the original architectural features remain including heraldic panels, painted Chinese wallpaper, fireplaces and cherub and animal corbels.